Seal of Cecil County, Maryland: 1968–2008: Former seal

-On June 11, 1968, by the county's Board of County Commissioners, now known as the County Council, adopted a new seal.
+On June 11, 1968, the county's Board of County Commissioners, now known as the County Council, adopted a new seal.
 The county's sheriff during the 1980s reportedly stated that it was designed by a high school sophomore in 1961.
 The seal is lozenge-shaped and features in the center, two mallard ducks in flight over a shoreline.

 Some of the county's residents, particularly those involved in hunting, opposed the inclusion of mallard ducks, preferring canvasback ducks instead as they felt the latter was more geographically accurate.
 Other residents opposed the adoption of the seal, feeling there was no pressing need to do so.

 In 1974, to mark the 300th anniversary of the county's founding, Cecil County held a contest for a flag to be designed for the county as it lacked one at the time.
-The winning design's designer was awarded $100 (equivalent to $ today) and the county adopted her design as its official county flag.
+The winning design designer was awarded $100 (equivalent to $ today) and the county adopted her design as its official county flag.
 The flag is bisected vertically into two sections of equal width.
 The sinister is white and the dexter is crimson, the latter of which is also the official color of the county.
 The flag's design incorporates elements of the post-1968 seal on the sinister field.

 2008–present: Current seal

 On May 20, 2008, the 1968 seal was updated by Ord.
 No. 2008-01 to add more design elements.
 Namely, a thin black and orange border line was added around the existing seal, surrounded by a crimson red border with "Cecil County" in white letters symmetrically located around the top of the border was added, along with "1674" in white Arabic numerals located horizontally across the bottom of the border, and a thin black and orange border line around the entirety of the seal.
 The Cecil County flag, which features the seal as it was originally adopted in 1968, was not updated to reflect this change and remained as adopted in 1974.
 Similarly, nearby Prince George's County's flag also features an outdated depiction of its county seal, the flag having been adopted in 1967 and not having been updated when the seal was modified in 1971.
-A copyright was registered on November 15, 2010 for the seal with the U.S. Copyright Office.
+Copyright was registered on November 15, 2010 for the seal with the U.S. Copyright Office.